SAP OData Beta

 Sync overview

-Fivetran leverages specific SAP artifacts and delta tracking mechanisms to optimize data synchronization:
+Fivetran uses specific SAP artifacts and delta tracking mechanisms to optimize data synchronization:

 - SAP artifacts (for example,

-Fivetran replicates the two entities into a single table in your destination, combining the artifact and delta entities to provide a comprehensive view of your SAP data.
-We also retrieve metadata fields to track the data extraction process (ODQ-prefixed columns).
-These fields are essential for incremental data extraction but are not added to the destination.
+When available, we combine data from the primary artifact entity and its associated DeltaLinksOf entity into a single destination table, providing a comprehensive view of your SAP data.
+We also retrieve metadata fields to track the data extraction process, ODQ-prefixed columns.
+These fields are essential for incremental data extraction but are not synced to the destination.

 For more information, see the SAP Analytics Annotations documentation.